-Whether you are from across the street or half a world away, you are invited to worship with us on Sunday mornings!
-This page is designed to answer some questions you might have about joining us for the first time.
+Whether you are a new neighbor from across the street, a tourist enjoying the nation’s capital, or someone from half a world away, you are invited to worship with us on Sunday mornings!
+This page is designed to answer some questions you might have about worshipping with us for the first time.
 It does not matter where you are in your spiritual journey or stage of life: all are welcome.

 When is the worship service, and what is it like?

-We have one worship service on Sunday mornings at 11am (10am in the summer).
+We have one worship service on Sunday mornings at 11am.
 Our services run an hour or so in length and are traditional but relaxed.
 We primarily sing hymns (rather than contemporary band music) and follow a pattern of worship each week.
 On arrival, you will be greeted and handed our bulletin for that service that will help you follow along with the order, page numbers, and biblical references.
 Our pastor and/or liturgist (worship helper) help ensure everyone is on the same page– literally.

 Where do I park?